TomDu/WbPyClient/README.md

-# WbPyClient
+# WeiboBot

-Simple Weibo client.
+A simple Weibo client written in Python.